 Make it your own

-- Add salt & crunch with chopped pistachios, almonds, or pumpkin seeds
+- Add salt & crunch with chopped pistachios, pecans, almonds, or pumpkin seeds

-- For a sweeter take, omit the diced dill pickles and add sliced grapes, raisins, or dried cherries
+- For a sweeter take, omit the diced dill pickles and add sliced red grapes, raisins, dried cranberries, or dried cherries

 - If you prefer a creamier sandwich, add more mayo

 - For more tang, use Dijon mustard instead of stoneground

 - For more color, add a couple Tablespoons of shredded carrot

 - For bolder herbaceousness, use a handful of fresh herbs instead of dried